-With ChromeOS, administration tasks can be delegated to share work and give the right individuals responsibility for managing groups and departments.
+With Chrome Enterprise, administration tasks can be delegated to share work and give the right individuals responsibility for managing groups and departments.
 Roles can be created to give administrators different permissions to read or write settings for managed devices, users, and applications.

-ChromeOS offers flexibility in how policies are created and applied.
+Chrome Enterprise offers flexibility in how policies are created and applied.
 Administrators can create policies for users and user groups, in which case each user sees the same policies applied on all of his or her devices.
 Alternately, administrators can create policies for devices, and those policies will be enforced for each device, no matter who is using it.

-Scenario: No, you can't listen to this meeting
+Scenario: No, You Can't Listen to This Meeting

 Your CEO and CFO are going overseas to negotiate a critical deal.
 It could cost your company a lot of money if their strategy sessions could be overheard by the other party or the host country's intelligence service.
-Fortunately, you can temporarily disable bluetooth and block the Chrome web applications and browser extensions that could access the microphone and camera on their ChromeOS devices.
-(You might have to ask them to reboot to allow the changes to take effect.)
+Fortunately, you can temporarily disable bluetooth and block the Chrome web applications and browser extensions that could access the microphone and camera on their Chromebooks (you might have to ask them to reboot to allow the changes to take effect).